cbcrg/tcoffee/docs/tcoffee_manual.rst

 Output of the prediction
 ^^^^^^^^^^^^^^^^^^^^^^^^
-You can output a color coded version of your alignment using the predicted structures or with transmembrane regions:
+You can output a color coded version of your alignment using the secondary predicted structure or transmembrane regions predictions:

 ::